 - ENVMT 35 Introduction to Urban Agroecology

-My research spans a number of topics related to agroecology and food systems.
-My current projects include community engaged scholarship on soil health.
-I sometimes take a creative approach to scholarship, such as a recent manuscript using metaphors from improvisational dance to reflect on the practice of participatory action research in agroecology.
+My research have spanned a number of topics related to agroecology and food systems.
+I recently supported urban agroecology research on organic tillage systems at UC Berkeley.
+I sometimes take a creative approach to scholarship, such as using metaphors from improvisational dance to reflect on the practice of participatory action research in agroecology.
 My recent writing has focused on reports and book chapters related to my experience in experiential education and popular education.
 My postdoctoral research considered perennial staple food crops in Mali and Malawi, as well as linkages between farmers, agricultural extension, and research in Malawi.
 My doctoral research discussed farmer strategies for dealing with climatic variability in the Mixteca Alta of Oaxaca, Mexico.